ASKurz/recoding-Hayes-2018/Chapter_02.md

 ![](Chapter_02_files/figure-markdown_github/unnamed-chunk-47-1.png)

 Another way we examine model fit is with graphical posterior predictive checks.
-Posterior predictive checking is a very general approach.
+Posterior predictive checking is a very general approach, which you might learn more about [here](http://www.stat.columbia.edu/~gelman/research/published/bayes-vis.pdf) or with a few keyword searches in on [Gelman's blog](http://andrewgelman.com).
 One basic way is to use the model in order to simulate data and then compare those data with the original data--the basic idea being that good fitting models should produce data similar to the original data.

 Recall how we've used `fitted()` to make regression lines and expected values?
 We'll, now we'll use `predict()` to simulate data based on our models.